How to Prepare Your Dog for a Pet Sitter: The Complete Owner Checklist

 Frequently Asked Questions

-What should I do if my dog bites the pet sitter?
+What should I do if my dog has behavioral quirks or anxiety?